casper-network/casper-node/EVM.md

 3. `from_signed_rlp` decodes the Ethereum envelope.
 4. It rejects unsupported transaction forms:
    - [EIP-4844][eip-4844] blob transactions.
-   - [EIP-7702][eip-7702] set-code transactions.
    - Non-empty access lists.
    - Unknown typed transactions.
+5. For [EIP-7702][eip-7702] type `0x04`, it requires a non-empty
+   authorization list and a call target, then stores authorization tuples as EVM transaction data.
-5. It extracts the unsigned Ethereum payload fields.
+6. It extracts the unsigned Ethereum payload fields.
-6. It recovers the secp256k1 public key and EVM address.
+7. It recovers the secp256k1 public key and EVM address.
-7. It converts the Ethereum signature into one Casper `Approval`:
+8. It converts the Ethereum signature into one Casper `Approval`:
    - `Approval.signer` is the recovered secp256k1 public key.
    - `Approval.signature` is the 64-byte secp256k1 signature.
-8. It stores the Ethereum signed transaction hash.
+9. It stores the Ethereum signed transaction hash.
-9. Sidecar wraps the value as `Transaction::Evm` and submits it to node over the existing binary-port transaction submission path.
+10. Sidecar wraps the value as `Transaction::Evm` and submits it to node over the existing binary-port transaction submission path.

 Node does not receive the raw RLP blob for `eth_sendRawTransaction`.
 Node